 - Honey, can you get my jacket out of the closet?

-One phrase that stood out from the rest came from our 7-year-old daughter, Naomi, “I wish we lived here because we get to eat all our meals outside and I can go to the beach everyday.”
+One phrase that stood out from the rest came from our 7-year-old daughter: “I wish we lived here because we get to eat all our meals outside and I can go to the beach everyday.”
 That was all I needed to hear.
-“Roughing it” in our tent was worth every effort.
+“Roughing it” in our tent was worth the effort and every inconvenience.

 Tidbits of Camping Wisdom